 Once a child aged three to five years has been identified as having special educational needs an individual educational plan will be drawn up that includes activities to help them learn and progress.
 This first stage is called Early Years Action.

 The majority of pupils with special educational needs will have an IEP.
-The IEP is written by the school and records the key short-term targets and strategies:
+The IEP is written by the school and records the important short-term targets and strategies:

 Early Years Action Plus